It’s likely you have met at least one mother who had a long labour that resulted in a c-section.

 Our body naturally ripens the cervix and then releases oxytocin to trigger uterine contractions.
 These effective contractions cause the cervix to continue to ripen and dilate, and eventually help baby descend through the birth canal.

 Using synthetic prostaglandins to ripen the cervix, it takes 12-24 hours or more, and they still might not effectively ripen the cervix.

 Synthetic oxytocin, which is used to trigger uterine contractions, can cause very strong and painful contractions.
 Despite their intensity, in many cases they aren’t as effective as normal physiological labour contractions.
 The way our body responds to synthetic oxytocin can vary greatly to have an impact on the length of labour.
 If an induction is medically indicated, patience is key.

-#2: Using Interventions During Birth
+Failure to progress point #2: Using Interventions During Birth

 Every intervention, even the seemingly small ones, can impact the length of labour.
 Birth is a complex hormonal process — all the hormones need to dance together for the process to work beautifully.
 When interventions impact or interrupt those hormones, labour can be prolonged.
 Many interventions also restrict movement, which can also prolong labour.

 Placing an IV or performing a vaginal exam can interrupt hormonal flow.
 The medications in an epidural can block the release of your body’s natural oxytocin.
 It’s important to weigh up the benefits and risks of each intervention, before choosing to use them.
 If intervention becomes medically indicated, just like with inductions, patience is important.

 Failure to progress point #3 Less Than Optimal Prenatal Nutrition